respoke/docs/src/client/android/guide/messaging-group.md

 ## Overview

 Sending messages to a group of people is easy and secure with Respoke.
+We use WSS (WebSockets over TLS), so all messages are encrypted in flight.

 First, [join a group](/client/android/guide/group-joining.html) and then we're ready to start writing some code.

 ## Send Group Message